matrx-software/matrx/docs/source/index.rst

 ..
-MATRXS documentation master file, created by sphinx-quickstart on Fri Jul 26 09:03:28 2019.
+MATRX documentation master file, created by sphinx-quickstart on Fri Jul 26 09:03:28 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.